Fort Lauderdale April 2026 Area Report

 Condominium & Townhouses

-📊 Fort Lauderdale Market Snapshot — January 2026 Highlights
+Fort Lauderdale Real Estate Market Update – March 2026

 - Prices continue to rise:

-- Average days on market increased to 112 days, indicating buyers are taking more time.
+- Median days on market increased to 71 days

 In this housing market in SE Florida, you need to work with an experienced and knowledgeable real estate professional.
 Please contact me if you would like to be sent updated market reports for YOUR specific neighborhood, Fort Lauderdale, or another SE Florida city.
 We can discuss the market, current trends and how we can work together to accomplish your real estate goals.
 I am here to help.